kartoza/django-training/django-fixtures.rst

 Now dump the database data into json text files::

-   python manage.py dumpdata doodle_app  > doodle_app/fixtures/initial_data.json
+   python manage.py dumpdata --indent=4 doodle_app  > doodle_app/fixtures/initial_data.json

 .. note:: (1) You must call the fixture **initial_data.json|yaml|xml** if you want it to load automatically when running syncdb (and it will load every time you run syncdb!).
    (2) You can create other fixtures to use in specific contexts like a particular unit test - which we will see later.
+   (3) The ``--indent=4`` options makes the fixture file size bigger but the contents easier to read.
-   (3) If your fixtures are very large, it will probably be more efficient to do a database dump and restore.
+   (4) If your fixtures are very large, it will probably be more efficient to do a database dump and restore.
 Fixtures are handy for populating lookup tables and for installing a small amount of data for unit testing.